iamsmruti/seekers_saga/README.md

 - The riddle are very interactive, users have to find the locations and places by locating it on the map ( not enterring it manually ).

-- This hunts help in evaluating the intellectual and creative part of the user.
+- This hunts help in incorporating ideas and values related to geographic maps.

-Here, we can have two attempts for each puzzle and at the end of the 9th we will evaluate the user based on time taken and correctness of answer.
+Here, we can have two attempts for each puzzle and at the end, we can know the time taken and the number of attempts for each step.

 ### B. Puzzles
-The puzzles set is simple, there are 9 of them in total
+The puzzle set is simple, there are 9 of them in total

 - In each puzzle, the user have to find the picture which is different from the rest.

-- For each Puzzle, 15 seconds will be the time limit.
+- For each Puzzle, 25 seconds will be the time limit.

-- Here the user after finding the right picture, he has to enter the row number and column number as its answer.
+- Here the user after finding the right picture, he has to click the odd picture.

-- This puzzle not only requires speed and attention to detail.
-But also the presence of mind to enter the corrent row and column under timed situation.
+- This is a fun way of checking ones attention to detail skills

-Here, we can have two attempts for each puzzle and at the end of the 9th we will evaluate the user based on time taken and correctness of answer.
+Here, The user can attempt multiple times.
+The idea is to get the right answer, the wrong answer will reduce points.

 So, that was it about the introduction of the Project.